-The foundation of our Mountain Bike Masters program is fun with a healthy dose of skill improvement.
-Our staff start by evaluating campers’ riding strengths and identifying areas of improvement.
-Our instructors take the time to teach both basic and advanced riding skills, such as the proper attack position for every situation, braking, cornering, building speed through rollers and more.
-Besides creating this learning environment, the Mountain Bike Masters program provides campers the opportunity to practice those techniques on the trail and at the skills park.
+The foundation of our Mountain Bike Masters program is fun, with a healthy dose of skill improvement.
+Our staff starts by evaluating campers’ riding strengths and identifying areas of improvement.
+Our instructors take the time to teach both basic and advanced riding skills, such as the proper attack position for every situation, braking, cornering, building speed through rollers, and more.
+Besides creating this learning environment, the Mountain Bike Masters program provides campers the opportunity to practice these techniques on the trail and at the skills park.

 Great Staff, Great Program

 Mature, knowledgeable, and fun camp counselors are the backbone of our camp and especially of our Mountain Bike Masters program.
 Our experienced staff evaluates riders and teach a range of riding techniques to help campers take their biking to the next level!

 Keeping campers safe is always our number one priority, and teaching campers to keep themselves safe by keeping control of the bike is an integral part of our program.
 Of course, our staff is also there to lead by example, motivating campers to push themselves and stretch their comfort zones while maintaining safety at all times.